Creating a rainy day fund

 Pay yourself first

 Take advantage of direct deposit and have your employer split your paycheck between a checking and savings account.
 Pick an amount you can live with.
 Got a raise?
 Funnel that increase into your saving account.
-If you employer is unable to reroute to saving for you, your bank can.
+If your employer is unable to reroute to a savings account for you, your bank can.
 Tax refund?
 Celebrate by moving it into your savings.
-The same goes for other unexpected windfalls, such as bonus, or a small inheritance.
+The same goes for other unexpected windfalls, such as bonuses, or even a small inheritance.
 Sacrificing short-term can lead to long-term security.

 Some simple things you can do to saving:

-• Check with your Doctor about generic replacements for any prescriptions drugs you or your family may be using.
+- Check with your Doctor about generic replacements for any prescription drugs you or your family may be using.

-• Are you and your family really using that gym membership?
+- Are you and your family really using that gym membership?
 If so, shop around.
 You may find a better facility at a better price.
+If not quit until next New Years.

-• When was the last time you comparison shopped for car or home insurance?
+- When was the last time you shopped for car or home insurance?

-• Consider refinancing your home if you haven’t in recent years.
-Interest rates remain at historical lows.
+- Consider refinancing your home if you haven’t in recent years.

 A Penny Saved is…